Which Texas Cities Have the Best Weather? Top Choices

 • Texas has a diverse climate, ranging from hot and dry in the west to humid and subtropical in the east.

-• Factors like elevation, proximity to water, and urban development can impact weather conditions in different cities.
+• Factors such as elevation, proximity to water, and urban development can influence weather conditions in different cities.

 • Considerations for gardening include temperature, rainfall, soil quality, growing season, and potential for extreme weather events.